 At Saint Georges we have Masters, Club and School rowing groups

-The three schools that row with us are Glendowie College, Edgewater College and Macleans.
-Each School runs their own program and you will need to contact the school’s sports programme directly.
+The two schools that row with us are Glendowie College and Macleans.
+They run their own programs and you will need to contact the school’s sports programme directly.

 The Masters group has numerous social occasions throughout the year.
 The Club needs to be safety oriented as the Tamaki River where we row is a winding estuary in Auckland with a diverse mix of craft using it.
 Four Clubs (including 10 schools) use the same 16km stretch of the river for training.
 The St George’s Masters usually have an international rowing goal every second year and attend four Masters Regattas nationally each year.
 You do not need to compete to be a member.